JiFish/Storyteller/README.md

 - Masks of Mayhem

 #### dotd
-Designed for _Demons of the Deep_.
+- Demons of the Deep _(Designed for this book.)_

 #### toc
-Designed for _Trail of Champions_.
 This book starts you with no inventory or provisions.
 This is a good choice for books not listed here.
-It will also work with:
+- Trail of Champions _(Designed for this book.)_
 - Crypts of the Sorcerer
 - Battleblade Warrior

 #### coh
-Designed for _Creature of Havoc_.
 Includes instant kills on double attack dice.
+- Creature of Havoc _(Designed for this book.)_

 #### rtfm
 Designed for _Return to Firetop Mountain_.
+- Return to Firetop Mountain _(Designed for this book.)_

 #### loz
-Designed for _Legend of Zagor_.
+- Legend of Zagor _(Designed for this book.)_

 #### none
 No special generation rules.
 This is also the fall-back is the booktype is not recognised.
-Works with:
 - Stealer of Souls

 #### custom